edenspiekermann/craft3-heroku-starterkit/README.md

 * Softly but confident vocalize the word "Shaka"
 * Now let's start coding 🎈

 #### Optional: Deploy to Heroku
+This step is optional.
+If you want to deploy the project to Heroku then read on.
+If you only want to work locally, skip the section and jump to [Start working with the project](#start-working-with-the-project).
 To make your repository work on Heroku, we first have to update the reference URL with your freshly created repository.
 Heroku reads all the deploy details from the [app.json](https://devcenter.heroku.com/articles/app-json-schema) file.
 So we need to go there and replace the `"repository"` URL with your repository URL.
 Push the changed `app.json` and go to the Heroku deploy URL: https://heroku.com/deploy?template=https://github.com/dsteinel/test/tree/master